 First Amendment Activities

-As in all units of the National Park Service, First Amendment Activities are welcome here.
-The Designated First Amendment Area for Big Hole is located south of the Visitor Center just past the tipi demonstration area next to the parking lot.
+As in all units of the National Park Service, first amendment activities are welcome here.
+The designated first amendment area for Big Hole is located south of the Visitor Center just past the tipi demonstration area and next to the parking lot.
 For Bear Paw it is located near the restroom and picnic shelter.

 Phone: (406) 689-3155 x 1024

 National Parks Service areas do not allow activities that would destroy part of the park.
 If you leave the park the way it was before you arrived by following the Leave No Trace principles, you're on the right track to being a good steward of your national park.
 Common violations that you should avoid include: